Wellington Phoenix FC: Rudan era

-On 30 May 2018, Wellington Phoenix announced the appointment of former Sydney FC captain Mark Rudan as manager on a two-year contract.
-Mark Rudan became the first-ever Wellington Phoenix coach to win his first game in charge when the Wellington Phoenix were 2–1 victors over Newcastle Jets in the opening round of the 2018–19 season.
+On 30 May 2018, Wellington Phoenix announced the appointment of former Sydney FC captain Marko Rudan as manager on a two-year contract.
+Rudan became the first-ever Wellington Phoenix coach to win his first game in charge when the Wellington Phoenix were 2–1 victors over Newcastle Jets in the opening round of the 2018–19 season.
 Following Round 2 clash with Brisbane Roar which ended in a 0–0 draw, it was the best start the team has had since the 2012/13 season.
 They suffered their first defeat of the season in Round 3 going down 3–0 to Western Sydney Wanderers.
 After a defeat in Round 5 against Adelaide United, Phoenix went on a 9-game undefeated streak including draws with Premiers Perth Glory and Champions Melbourne Victory, and wins over clubs like Sydney FC and Newcastle Jets.
 Their streak was broken by Sydney FC in round 15.
 The Phoenix finished in 6th place qualifying for the playoffs.
-On 15 April, it was announced that Rudan would not see out the second year of his contract and would leave at season's end due to personal reasons.
+On 15 April, it was announced that Rudan would not see out the second year of his contract and would leave at season's end for personal reasons.
 They were knocked out in the first elimination final by Melbourne Victory 3–1.